slowernews/wisdom-tldr/README.md

 ===
 ###On fear

 Fear can be paralyzing.
 Replace fear of unknown with curiosity.
+[Excuses](#) are a manifestation of fear.

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*